 Milan is one of Italy's most fashionable cities but it also holds several historic and artistic attractions, including the largest Gothic cathedral in the world, The Last Supper painting, and the famous La Scala Opera House.
 Travelers to Milan will find a fast-paced, glamorous city with a thriving cultural scene and a top city for shopping.

-Milan is in northwest Italy in the Lombardy region, about 30 miles south of the Alps.
+Located in northwest Italy in the Lombardy region, Milan is about 30 miles south of the Alps.

 Milan has 2 airports.
 Malpensa, to the northwest, is a big international airport.
 The Malpensa Express train connects the airport to the stations of Centrale and Cadorna, near the historic center.
 The smaller Linate airport to the east serves flights from Europe and within Italy and is connected to the city by bus service.